-High resolution for spectra with well-spaced peaks is not a priority, but it becomes more important when separating closely spaced peaks, or in distinguishing peaks from background.
+Good energy resolution is important for resolving peaks in the x-ray spectra.
 At short shaping times the SDD has a very low electronic noise.
-The area of the SDD is not much of a factor in terms of resolution; the SDD provides high resolution with a large surface area.
+The area of the SDD does not contribute significantly to resolution; the SDD provides high resolution with a large surface area.
 Lower noise at a high-count rate gives way to better resolution, this is especially true at energies below 5 keV.

-Figure (18).
-Full Width Half-Max resolution in eV vs. Input Count Rate Frequency
+Figure (22).
+Full Width Half-Max resolution in eV vs. Input Count Rate Frequency for various pulse shaping times.
+[34]

-At standardized settings, ECU's XR-100 FAST SDD was factory tested using Fe-55.
-With a 4 μs peaking time the Mn 5.9 keV K{α} line had a resolution of 131.8 eV FWHM.
+At standardized settings, ECU's XR-100 FAST SDD was factory tested using an $Fe^{55}$ radioactive source, which decays by electron capture by the nucleus, emitting a characteristic Mn K x-ray.
+With a 4 $\mu s$ peaking time the Mn 5.9 keV $K{\alpha}$ line had a resolution of 131.8 eV FWHM.
 Temperature, flat top width, and peaking time all affect the detector's energy resolution.
 If there is a high-count rate the peaking time can be shortened to provide narrow peaks.
 This will allow more events to be counted, but the spectra will be noisier.
 If the count rate is low, the peaking time can be increased, in turn, improving resolution (less noise), but venturing out of the noise corner will be costly to resolution.
 Short peaking times decrease dead time, offer high throughput, and deal well with high count rates, the tradeoff is the electronic noise associated with fast peaking times.
 Peaking times that are too long with respect to the incoming counts will cause pulse pile-up.
 A certain peaking time where electronic noise is at its least is called the "noise corner".
 As peaking times move away from the noise corner resolution becomes inferior in quality.
 Ideally, the detector should be operated at the peaking time that corresponds with the noise corner, or a little bit faster to resolve higher count rates.
 The proper peaking time depends largely on the exact detector and preamplifier.

-Figure (19).
-Iron-55 FWHM resolution vs. Peaking Time and Temperature of the XR-100 Fast SDD [61].
+Figure (23).
+Iron-55 FWHM resolution vs. Peaking Time and Temperature of the

+XR-100 Fast SDD.
+[21]